 representative(s) of any such person), shall be indemnified by the organization against and for any and all claims and liabilities to which he/she may

 be or become subject by reason of service, and against and for any and all expenses necessarily incurred in conjunction with the defense or

 reasonable settlement of any legal or administrative proceedings which he/she is made party by reason of such service, provided that in the event of

 a settlement the indemnification herein shall apply only when the majority of the membership approves such settlement and reimbursement as being

 for the best interests of the organization.
 This indemnification shall not apply to matters as to which an officer shall be finally adjudged to be liable

 for misconduct in the performance of his/her official duties.

 ARTICLE VII - MEETINGS

-eneral membership meetings shall be held at least four times a year, in the months of March, June, September, and a month selected by the President of the Society.
+eneral membership meetings shall be held at least four times a year, in the months of March, June, September, and a month selected by the President

 The annual membership meeting shall be held on the third Monday in November.
 The agenda for the annual meeting: